lambros-f/paraun_2018/README.md

 ### Secretome

 For the secretome SignalP v4.1 and TMHMM v2.0c, were used.
 The output from SignalP was passed to TMHMM to screen for transmembrane domains (tm) and then proteins with tm were removed.
-The script used was:
+The script used iteratively for all proteomes analysed was:

 ```
 file1=res.per_contigs.high_confidence.gene.lst.fa